Central Florida

 An aquifer core sample.
 Water moves through the holes and cracks of limestone formations that are part of the aquifer system.

-The Floridan aquifer is mainly composed of limestone and dolomite.
+The Floridan aquifer system (FAS) is mainly composed of limestone and dolomite.
 Limestone acts as a sponge, absorbing and holding water.
 The texture, however, doesn’t feel like a sponge at all.
 It is very hard and full of voids and crevices that allow water to move freely through it.

 How is our water replenished?

-Discharge occurs when water pressure in the Floridan is greater than land elevations, and water rises to form springs and free-flowing artesian wells.
+Discharge occurs when water pressure in the FAS is greater than land elevations, and water rises to form springs and free-flowing artesian wells.
 However, most water is discharged when wells are drilled to pump out water from the aquifer.

 While Florida generally receives 50 to 55 inches of rainfall each year, not all of the rain reaches the aquifer.
 About 37 inches evaporates or runs off the land into surface waters before it has a chance to soak into the ground.
 That leaves potentially about 13 inches annually available to recharge the aquifer in limited areas.